Gopls: The language server for Go

 Features

-Gopls supports a wide range of standard LSP features for navigation, completion, diagnostics, analysis, and refactoring, and number of additional features not found in other language servers.
+Gopls supports a wide range of standard LSP features for navigation, completion, diagnostics, analysis, and refactoring, and a number of additional features not found in other language servers.

 See the Index of features for complete documentation on what Gopls can do for you.